VimsLab/SODAWideNetPlusPlus/README.md

 ## DUTS Finetuning

 Download the dataset from [link](https://drive.google.com/file/d/1-sxp99YoDRSQBebMWXLeI0tlkRsU_LrH/view?usp=sharing) and unzip the file.
 Then, use the following command to train the model.
+Also, download the [DUTS-TE](https://drive.google.com/drive/folders/1cgSiEQhenezXg7DsMcj7COU7S-o2asqE?usp=sharing) dataset for evaluation.
 Create a folder with the name **checkpoints** and save the COCO pre-trained checkpoint in it.

 ```bash
 python training.py \